 Jeni’s background includes extensive experience working in education advocating for students with special needs, writing IEP’s and 504 plans, curriculum development, diversity in learning styles, classroom management as well as accommodations for the DD/ID population.
 Jeni has completed coursework for her Ph.D. in educational leadership.
 Clinically, Ms. Tapley specializes in the DD/ID population (Autism Spectrum Disorders) but also has expertise in substance abuse recovery, domestic violence, trauma, early childhood intervention, and family systems.

-Tara has been a pre-school teacher for the past ten years, in addition to serving as an adjunct professor at a local college.
+Tara is a NJ licensed associate counselor who has been a pre-school teacher for the past ten years, in addition to serving as an adjunct professor at a local college.
 While teaching college classes on health, safety, and nutrition, Tara has broadened her knowledge of both mental and physical health.
 Her varied teaching experiences have shaped her understanding of the need for an increase in mental health and behavioral services.
 This led her to pursue an additional degree in mental health in addition to workshops on topics including developmental delays, autism spectrum disorders, behavior concerns, family communication, play therapy, community involvement, and self-regulation strategies.
 Tara cites her play therapy training from Eliana Gil at the Starbright Institute as one of her most influential experiences.

 Atiya has over 17 years of experiences working with children and their families.
 She has a passion for helping others and utilizes a strength-based model.
 She has experience working as a Youth Advocate, Behavioral Assistant, and IIC Therapist.
 Atiya took part in the development of the Family Support Organization (FSO) of Atlantic County.
 She has conducted outreach, seminars, individual, and group counseling for the South Jersey AIDS Alliance.
 Atiya is passionate about “seeing others flourish and helping them to see their strengths, potential, and possibilities despite their past or current circumstances, without the use of judgement.”